Assets

 AudioA Sound object is an object that emits audio when you apply an audio asset ID within its SoundId property.
 Where you place the Sound object in the data model changes how and where the sound emits within the experience.
 For more information, see Audio Assets and Sound Objects.

-ImageImages are used in several ways within a place, including textures/decals on parts, UI elements, mesh textures, textures for custom materials, textures for special effects, and more.
+ImageImages are used in several ways within a place, including textures/decals on parts, image labels, mesh textures, textures for custom materials, textures for special effects, and more.

 FontTextButton, TextLabel, and TextBox objects display typography in a specific style when you apply a font asset ID.
 You cannot import fonts, but the Creator Store offers over 80 different fonts for your use.